P&F Blog

 What a Flag-Draped Casket Actually Means

-For the family standing graveside, the visual hits harder than any speech ever could.
+For the family standing graveside, the visual hits harder than any speech.
 They are not just burying a parent or spouse or sibling.
 They are watching the country thank the person who served.

 How the Flag Is Positioned on the Casket